-The following is submitted by your department to the UF Student Information System (SIS):
+The following must be submitted by your department to the UF Student Information System (SIS):

-Final Exam Form: Your graduate designee submits a confirmation of successful completion electronically through SIS once you have successfully orally defended your thesis.
-This should be submitted in the Student Information System (SIS) as soon as you successfully defend your thesis-your department should not hold this form for revisions to your thesis.
-If revisions to the document are necessitated, the ETD Signature Page should be held instead; the ETD Signature Page is not due until final submission.
+Final Exam Form: Your graduate designee submits confirmation of successful completion electronically through SIS once you have successfully orally defended your dissertation.
+This should be submitted in the Student Information System (SIS) as soon as you successfully defend.
+Your department should not hold this form for revisions to your dissertation.
+If revisions to the document are needed, the ETD Signature Page should be held instead.